 We think that one of the hardest parts of organising an elective is actually deciding where to go.
-Whether you’re tempted by the tribes of Africa; the mountains of Asia or the flavour of South America, wherever you decide to go, your elective overseas will no doubt enrich both your professional and personal development in a safe, supported environment.
+Whether you’re tempted by the tribes of Africa or the mountains of Asia wherever you decide to go, your elective overseas will no doubt enrich both your professional and personal development in a safe, supported environment.

 We currently work in seven locations around the world and like to talk to students in depth about each destination before they make a decision – this way they can work out which placement is most suited to them.
 So the question we chose to ask the houses this week is “Why did you choose to do your placement in the destination you’re in?”